-The industry data security standard for PCI DSS compliance - Payment Card Industry Data Security Standard (PCI DSS) - is not new for organizations who have been in the business of dealing with credit card data.
+The industry data security standard for PCI DSS compliance - Payment Card Industry Data Security Standard (PCI DSS) - is not new for organizations in the business of dealing with credit card data.
 As cash is used less and less and businesses of all sizes embrace e-commerce, securing payment information has never been more important.
 From multi-factor authentication to reporting for service providers, there's a wealth of requirements for those in payment card industry data security to comply with and monitor.
-Especially for big brands or upcoming businesses with lots of momentum, becoming the next star of another Target credit card scandal isn't something on anyone's wishlist.
-The fear of being the next big scandal is one reason why PCI compliance is so important, and why you and your team should take your security assessment seriously.
+Especially for big brands or upcoming businesses with lots of momentum, becoming the focus of another Target credit card scandal is not something on anyone's wishlist.
+The fear of being the next big scandal is one reason why PCI DSS compliance is so important, and why you and your team should take your PCI security assessment seriously.
 PCI compliance tools - most often those that help to accelerate governance, risk and compliance activities in addition to PCI DSS compliance - helps to keep all of these requirements measured, monitored, and on track with program objectives.

 Some key PCI DSS compliance requirements included in a typical self assessment questionnaire (SAQ) are on the checklist are below, including guidelines and remediation steps.
 These functions can be accelerated using PCI compliance tools that help automate governance, risk and compliance activities.
-We also dive into the PCI DSS Compliance Prioritized Approach, completing a PCI DSS compliance assessment, and how you can achieve PCI Compliance.
+We also dive into the PCI DSS Compliance Prioritized Approach, completing a PCI DSS compliance assessment, and how you can achieve PCI DSS compliance at scale.

 PCI Requirement 1: Install and Maintain a Firewall and Router Configuration to Protect Cardholder Data

-Your firewall functionality must be robust enough to thoroughly and accurately control traffick in and out of your network.
-Both routers and firewalls are within scope for PCI requirement 1 as long as they're used in the cardholder data environment.
+Your firewall functionality must be robust enough to thoroughly and accurately control traffic in and out of your network.
+Both routers and firewalls are within scope for PCI Requirement One as long as they're used in the cardholder data environment.
 PCI compliance tools can help you keep track of how often you are testing your firewalls and determining compliance against these requirements.

-Make sure to formalize the processes by which you test your firewalls at a determined cadence.
-Identify wireless and non-wireless connections to card holder data that are possible.
-Review your settings every 6 months at the very minimum.
+- Make sure to formalize the processes by which you test your firewalls at a determined cadence.
+Identify wireless and non-wireless connections to cardholder data that are possible.
+Review your settings every six months at the very minimum.

-Restrict access between any system component in the CDE and public internet access.
+- Restrict points of access between any system component in the CDE and public internet access.

-Install personal firewall software on and and all mobile and computers if owned by your employees.
-If they use your company Internet to access the organization’s network and sensitive data, these devices need to be protected.
+- Install personal firewall software on and all mobile and computers if owned by your employees.
+If they use your company internet to access the organization’s network and sensitive data, these devices need to be protected.

 PCI Requirement 4: Encrypt Transmission of Cardholder Data Across Open Public Networks

 Merchants processing this data through any point of sale system, for example, and similarly service providers, must ensure the safety and security of sensitive information when offering their products and services, especially when traveling across unprotected networks.
-Organizations can have specific challenges with PCI DSS Requirement 4.
-All vulnerable encryption protocols have to be removed while ensuring cardholder data is protected at the same time for inputing into publically accessible e-commerce ordering systems.
+Information security organizations can have specific challenges with PCI DSS compliance requirement 4.
+All vulnerable encryption protocols have to be removed while ensuring cardholder data is protected at the same time for inputting into publicly accessible e-commerce ordering systems.
 Unencrypted fax or email, plus end-user messaging systems are unencrypted and unfortunately, unprotected.
 AKA keep your debit card/credit card cardholder data out of reach.
 PCI compliance tools can help organizations maintain their posture against these controls while minimizing duplicative efforts across other frameworks and industry standards by intelligently mapping requirements across other compliance controls.

 We're all aware that passwords are no longer sufficient to secure access rights to sensitive data.
 In fact, compromised passwords are the leading cause of data breaches according to the 2016 Verizon Data Breach Investigations Report.
-PCI DSS 3.2 changed the two-factor authentication (2FA) requirement to multi-factor authentication (MFA), clarifying that you’re not limited to only two.
-Anyone with access to the cardholder data environment (CDE) has to use multi-factor auth whether they're working remotely or on premise.
+PCI DSS Compliance Standard 3.2 changed the two-factor authentication (2FA) requirement to multi-factor authentication (MFA), clarifying that you’re not limited to only two.
+Anyone with access to the cardholder data environment (CDE) has to use multi-factor auth whether they're working remotely or on-premise.

-Pick 2 or more of these methods to be 'PCI compliant' with this requirement:
+Pick 2 or more of these methods to be 'PCI DSS compliant' with this requirement:

 - A password or passphrase

-- A physcial device or smart card, token device
+- A physical device or smart card, token device

 - A retinal or fingerprint scan